20 Best Museums In Florence Italy

 2. Galleria dell’Accademia

-After the Uffizi, the Accademia Gallery is Florence’s most visited museum.
-People flock in to see what is probably the world’s most famous sculpture, Michelangelo’s commanding statue of David.
+After the Uffizi, the Accademia Gallery is Florence’s best and most visited museum.
+People flock in to see what is probably the world’s most famous sculpture, Michelangelo’s David.

-The 17 foot sculpture is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.
+The commanding 17 foot sculpture is considered the embodiment of male physical perfection.

 Hall of the Prisoners